dpohanlon/scrum/README.md

 This project predicts train car occupancy on the London Underground using a Gaussian mixture model.
 Station sequences for each line are extracted from Transport for London data and used to estimate how many passengers remain in each car after every stop.
+You can find an associated web app [here](https://3m4uez9a8p.us-east-1.awsapprunner.com/).

 ## Approach
 - Build directed graphs of stations for each line and extract all branches.